TWA Flight Center: Contemporary

+Media outlets compared the terminal's headhouse to "a bird in flight", despite Saarinen's insistence that the resemblance was coincidental.
+Architectural Forum (which praised the terminal) and Architectural Review (which criticized it) both characterized the design as a "concrete bird".
+The writer Douglas Haskell said the building's shape directly conveyed its purpose, akin to Disneyland's Sleeping Beauty Castle, saying that both buildings satiated the public's appreciation of symbolism.
+Saarinen did not object to the building's avian comparisons, saying that "people are forever looking for literary explanations".
+Privately, Saarinen described the structure as a "Leonardo da Vinci flying machine" and acknowledged that the building resembled a bird.

-While the TWA Terminal was described as appropriate in the context of the Jet Age, it also had detractors.
-The historian Alice T. Friedman retrospectively said that the TWA Terminal had "emerged as something of a lightning rod for contemporary audiences, only some of which had to do with architecture".
-One major critic of the design was the historian Vincent Scully, who disliked Saarinen's use of "whammo shapes" at the TWA Flight Center and at Dulles International Airport's main terminal.
-The British critic Reyner Banham questioned the practicality of the terminal's design, which did not clearly link "function and symbol", but he said that the TWA Terminal was no worse than any other airport terminal.
+The design also had detractors, and the historian Alice T. Friedman retrospectively said that the TWA Terminal had "emerged as something of a lightning rod for contemporary audiences, only some of which had to do with architecture".
+One major critic was the historian Vincent Scully, who disliked Saarinen's use of "whammo shapes" at the TWA Flight Center and the Dulles Main Terminal, calling the former "pseudo-concrete choked with steel".
+The British critic Reyner Banham questioned the practicality of the design, which did not clearly link "function and symbol", but he said that the TWA Terminal was no worse than any other airport terminal.
 The Italian engineer and architect Pier Luigi Nervi was also skeptical of the design, saying that the structure was "too heavy and elaborate for the problem it seeks to solve".
-Friedman also wrote that detractors also had negative impressions of the TWA Flight Center, and other works that Saarinen designed for large businesses, due to their capitalist connotations.
+Friedman also wrote that detractors had negative impressions of the TWA Flight Center and Saarinen's other designs for large businesses, citing their capitalist connotations.